JacobLudwigson/Group-Project-16-06/README.md

 http://localhost:3000/
 ```
 This should bring you to the EventGO login page.

+Once logged in, the EventGO page expects the user to input an address before navigating off the edit profile page.
 ## How to run tests:
 Navigate to the package.json file, and at the bottom line, change the line to be:
 ```bash